Member Handbook

 Natural supports education may be self-directed.

-Natural supports education provides training to your family and your natural supports network to educate and train them about the nature and impact of your disability, on strategies for helping you, and specialized equipment and supplies you use.
+Natural supports education provides training to your family and your natural supports network to educate and train them about the nature and impact of your disability, strategies to help you and specialized equipment and supplies you use.

-This service will also pay for up to $1,000 for enrollment fees and materials related to attendance at conferences and classes by your primary caregiver that help your caregiver develop skills to support you in having greater access to the community.
+This service will pay up to $1,000 for enrollment fees and materials related to attendance at conferences and classes by your primary caregiver to help your caregiver develop skills to support you with greater access to the community.

 Relative/Legal Guardian as Direct Support Provider

-Relatives or legal guardian who live with you may provide paid supports to help you stay in home.
-They must be 18 years old or older.
-Your relative or legal guardian may provide you with community living and support services as part of the NC Innovation Waiver.
-Your care coordinator will work with your relative or legal guardian and monitor your care to ensure that you are receiving the services that your need.
+Relatives or legal guardian who live with you may provide paid supports to help you stay in your home.
+They must be ages 18 years old or older.
+Your relative or legal guardian may provide you with community living and support services as part of the NC Innovation waiver.
+Your care manager will work with your relative or legal guardian and monitor your care to make sure you are getting the services you need.

-There are limitations to your relative or legal guardian as your direct support provider, which include but are not limited to:
+There are limitations to your relative or legal guardian as your direct support provider.
+These include but are not limited to:

 • Your relative must be related you by blood or marriage.